MoeinTavakoli/ansible/README.md

 this command return  obejct that send  response to see all connection status and some message the most property of response is status that we want to recive `SUCCESS`

+### execute commands in nodes
+when we have secure connection on control machine and nodes , we can excute command from control machine and excute on nodes then see all changes on control machine so we push commands from control machine and expect to execute on nodes (group or all) then return changes and see all response in control machine

+we can use this command to send command that called `modules`

+`ansible all-or-groupName -a "COMMANDS"`

+for example

+`ansible Network -a "echo $HOSTNAME"`

+this command retrun have 4 step

+### step 1
+send this script (`echo $HOSTNAME`) into all nodes that memeber of `Network` group

+### step 2
+excute script (`echo $HOSTNAME`)

+### step 3
+return changes or print data that returns from nodes into control machine

+### step 4
+control machine recive data and print number of changes